nerooc/graphs/Lab04/README.md

 The program allows user to generate a distance matrix between each two vertices, that works on digraphs that are both positively and negatively weighted.

 ### 4.1 How to run the program

+The command depends on whether you want to:

-- Generating a digraph:
+- Generate a digraph:

 `python3 task4.py [max_vertices_number]`

-- Receiving digraph from a file:
+- Import a digraph from file:

 `python3 task4.py -f <path to file>`

 Where:
 - `[max_vertices_num]` is the maximum amount of vertices that could be generated in the digraph,
-- `<path to file>` is the path to the file containing digraph in form of a weighted matrix
+- `<path to file>` is the path to the file containing digraph in form of a [weighted matrix](https://github.com/nerooc/graphs/blob/main/Lab04/InputFiles/johnson_test.txt) where **dots** represent no edge between vertices.

 ### 4.2 Testing